 - Non-sustained ventricular tachycardia – when several premature heartbeats occur continuously for a short time, and may feel like very rapid heartbeats.
 Some patients may experience weakness, shortness of breath or fainting episodes.
 If premature beats are severe and continuous, the condition is referred to as sustained ventricular tachycardia.

 - Supraventricular tachycardia – rapid, irregular heartbeat, may cause breathlessness, dizziness, weakness and anxiety.
-This condition may lead to syncope or cardiac arrest.
+This condition may lead to syncope or in extreme cases, cardiac arrest.

 - Long QT Syndrome – a disorder that involves the “recharging” of the heart's electrical system after each heartbeat.
 When this process takes too long, patients are vulnerable to a very fast, abnormal heart rhythm.